 Another thing to note about the Husky is they are independent dogs.
 They have a will of their own and are free-spirited.
 They will wander off and run when taken off-leash, so be careful about leaving them alone in an unfenced yard.

-Brown Husky Health Issues
+Brown Husky Lifespan and Health Issues

 A Husky with brown eyes might have a slight advantage in terms of eye health over those with blue or light-colored eyes.
 Because they have more melanin or pigment in their eyes, they are more resistant to UV damage as well as any other eye issues.

-Uveodermatologic Syndrome is another health condition common for dog breeds like the Siberian Husky, Samoyed, and the Akita.
+Uveodermatologic Syndrome is another health condition common for dog breeds like the Siberian Husky, Samoyed, and Akita.
 This condition causes eye, skin, and nervous system problems in dogs.

 The animal experiences not only eye issues but also a whitening of the hair and vitiligo.
 It can be a cosmetic issue at best, but at its worst, can cause blindness in dogs.